Article

 • Rate key “value” attributes on a scale, like speed, helping with business terms, practical solutions, etc.

-You can use the results to figure out what concerns the business and to develop a plan to address that.
-And, more importantly, you can report the results back to the business along with your plan to improve the delivery of legal services based on the feedback.
-That’s what the business wants to hear — constant improvement based on numbers.
+You can use the results to determine business concerns and develop a plan to address those.
+More importantly, based on the feedback, you can report the results to the business along with your plan to improve the delivery of legal services.
+That’s what the business wants to hear — constant improvement supported by the numbers.